 Automotive Applications

 The high calcium content in regular tap water can quickly accumulate on and corrode metal parts and surfaces.
-Therefore, purified water is required for things like:
+This means purified water is required for components like:

 - Lead-acid batteries